Mycrosys/Hachiko/README.md

 - The Cover Image of "Hachiko: The True Story of a loyal Dog" by Pamela S. Turner comes from <a href="https://www.amazon.co.uk/Hachiko-True-Story-Loyal-Dog/dp/0547237553/ref=sr_1_2?keywords=hachiko&qid=1636647758&qsid=257-5039210-9072519&sr=8-2&sres=B08WV8HYY2%2C0547237553%2CB00005G2DH%2C0312558066%2CB08HTVRZK2%2CB01B3A1BNU%2CB08HTKBRKT%2CB015QN628E%2C190686196X%2CB07Q57TR85%2C1973380137%2CB00H36AK2W%2CB07VLGD3R2%2CB071RN7MPQ%2CB01CRM9S74%2CB07WYZZXKL&srpt=DOWNLOADABLE_MOVIE">Amazon</a> and the illustration of it was done by Yan Nascimbene.

-- The Movie Trailer of "Hachiko Monogatari" comes from the <a href="https://www.youtube.com/watch?v=d_u1FrfgSwo">HD Retro Trailers Channel on Youtube</a>.
+- The Movie Trailer of "Hachiko Monogatari" comes from the <a href="https://www.youtube.com/watch?v=d_u1FrfgSwo">HD Retro Trailers Channel on YouTube</a>.
 Copyright belongs to the <a href="https://www.shochiku.co.jp/global/">Shochiku Company</a>.

-- The Movie Trailer of "Hachi - A Dog's Tale" comes from the <a href="https://www.youtube.com/watch?v=Y6U7mAnPtw4&t=1s">Official Sony Pictures Home Entertainment Youtube Channel</a>.
+- The Movie Trailer of "Hachi - A Dog's Tale" comes from the <a href="https://www.youtube.com/watch?v=Y6U7mAnPtw4&t=1s">Official Sony Pictures Home Entertainment YouTube Channel</a>.
 Copyright belongs to <a href="https://www.sonypictures.com/">Sony Pictures Home Entertainment</a>.

 ### Readme